rotub/rotub.github.io/_posts/2015-07-21-drawing-week-one.md

 I expected the finer details to be the hard part.
 But they're actually the fun part.

-Proportion, perspective, and shading literally dictates how the finished drawing will look - not the finer details.
+Proportion, perspective, and shading literally dictate how the finished drawing will look.
+If I get those right (or accurate) the drawing looks much better even if it looks to be lacking finer details

 After all, we can tell who someone is by their silhouette.
 So we should be able to draw someone's outline and already know who it is without filling in the finer details.